euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 	- Choose the runtime appropriate to each service
 - Cons
 	- Increased complexity when communicating between services
-	- Increased latency across service boundaries and resilience
+	- Increased latency across service boundaries and resilience for failures
 	- Concerns about securing inter-service traffic
 	- Multiple deployments
 	- Need to ensure that you don't break clients as versions change